Colinb123/HIDmanSerialin/README.md

 The code is forked from atc1441's excellent repository - https://github.com/atc1441/CH559sdccUSBHost

 PCB and enclosure was designed in KiCad - source files are in the hardware directory.

-Development is very active but it is usable in its current state.